COS-IN/iluvatar-faas/src/Ilúvatar/docs/TODOs/BUGS.md

 ## Bridge is full

-A network bridge in linux can only have 1024 veth devices attached to it.
+A network bridge in Linux can only have 1024 `veth` devices attached to it.
 We must either

-1. Remove unused containers from the brigde to make room for new ones (eviction)
+1. Remove unused containers from the beidge to make room for new ones (eviction)
 2. Increase the number of containers we can support, by running multiple bridges/

 ## Concurrent container creation in Containerd